nodesource/nsolid-azure/README.md

 ## Getting Started

 Easily run N|Solid on Azure using our [Resource Manager Templates](templates/).
-You can find a list of templates and their descriptions in the template's [README](/templates/README.md).
+You can find a list of templates and their descriptions in the templates [README](/templates/README.md).
 Once you find a template you want to use, simply click the deploy button.

 If you don't already have an N|Solid license key, start a [free trial](https://pages.nodesource.com/nsolid-free-trial.html).
 To retrieve an existing license key, follow [the docs](https://docs.nodesource.com/nsolid/3.0/docs#setting-up-the-nsolid-console) for step-by-step instructions.